Swale Rail Station History

 Nowadays there are only two railway stations on the island and all parts of the island are no longer easily accessible, at least not by train.
 Neither is there a passenger service to the continent.

-By Linda Brinklow
+History written by Linda Brinklow